-To enable cutting those thicker materials, they are introducing the Knife Blade.
+To enable cutting those thicker materials, Cricut designed the Knife Blade.
 Used like you would use an x-acto knife, the knife blade is intelligently designed to cut using several passes—a lighter scoring line, then more force cutting through the core of the material, and ending with a lighter pass to get a clean cut.
-I can’t wait to make my own puzzles, wood airplanes, and leather goods!
+I have written extensively about the Knife Blade.

 Print then Cut Improvements

 So the big question is—do you really need to upgrade?
-There were some disappointed people on social media who had just purchased an Explore and were sad to find out that this new machine was just launched (trust me, I get it—I literally bought a commercial heat press two weeks before the Cricut EasyPress was announced — gah!).
+There were some disappointed people on social media who had just purchased an Explore and were sad to find out that this new machine was just launched (trust me, I get it—I literally bought a commercial heat press two weeks before the Cricut EasyPress was announced!).

 The good thing is the line of Cricut Explore machines is not going away.
 There is still support available for these machines and they will still come out with new projects and designs that can be cut on the Explore.
 For my readers specifically, most of my future projects and cut files will be able to be cut on the Explore as well as the Maker.
 But I am excited to tackle some of these new materials, too!

-So let’s get down to basics: if you don’t care about cutting fabric or thicker materials, your Cricut Explore will continue to serve you really well—I’ve had one for three years and still plan on using mine!
+So let’s get down to basics: if you don’t care about cutting fabric or thicker materials, your Cricut Explore will continue to serve you really well—I’ve had one for five years and still plan on using mine!
 If you are really interested in cutting fabric and sewing projects, or if you want to try it for woodworking or leather-working, you may think about upgrading.
 No matter what choice you make, you’ll have a great machine designed by an innovative company!